 Where the trip could take you:

 Spend a couple of days in Marrakesh before embarking on your journey to the desert.
-With a private driver at the wheel, you’ll first cut through the High Atlas Mountains towards the oasis town of Skoura.
+With a private driver at the wheel, you’ll first cut through the High Atlas Mountains toward the oasis town of Skoura.
 After a night here, it’s another few hours’ drive to Erg Chebbi for your desert stay.
 On the way back, we suggest breaking up the journey with time in the desert outpost of Zagora before looping back to Marrakesh.
 Alternatively, head further north to Fez, another of Morocco’s imperial cities, before ending in Casablanca.

 Experiences you can have: